kailash-codex/Amazon_Scraper/README.md

 ## Note

-Code in this repository does excludes bot token and channel code for safety reasons.
+Code in this repository does excludes bot token and channel code for safety reasons (as seen in config.py).
 A duplicate repository, that is private, contains the bot token and channel id, and is the actual repository that is being hosted.